La-Lojban/lojban.pw/data/pages/en/resources/guaspi/vocab2.md

 ### Moods and Imperatives

 These are the mood prefixes in _gua\spi_ , which indicate the manner of assertion of a phrase.
-A top level sentence has _ge_ on it by default unless another mood prefix appears.
+A top level sentence has _<span class="latex">ge</span>_ on it by default unless another mood prefix appears.

 >